 Ogygia marginata Crosfield & Skeat is here identified as a synonym of M(?)murchisoniae.
-Whittard recognized it as a valid species (1964 : 237, 241) in which the divergence of the anterior branches of the facial sutures is 100°, hypostomal pits occur, and the pygidium has nine axial rings and nine pleural furrows.
+Whittard recognized it as a valid species (1964: 237, 241) in which the divergence of the anterior branches of the facial sutures is 100°, hypostomal pits occur, and the pygidium has nine axial rings and nine pleural furrows.
 It is thus only slightly different from M(?) murchisoniae.

-The generic position of "Ogygia" murchisoniae is in some doubt (Whittington 1966 : 499).
-Of the genera assigned to the Asaphidae, five are close:- Hoekaspis Kobayashi, Megalaspidella Kobayashi, Ogygiocaris Angelin, Ogyginus Raymond, and Ogygiocarella Harrington & Leanza.
+The generic position of "Ogygia" murchisoniae is in some doubt (Whittington 1966: 499).
+Of the genera assigned to the Asaphidae, five are close: Hoekaspis Kobayashi, Megalaspidella Kobayashi, Ogygiocaris Angelin, Ogyginus Raymond, and Ogygiocarella Harrington & Leanza.

 The facial sutures in "O" murchisoniae are definitely intramarginal or isoteliform

-AND TRILOBITES FROM WALES 21 (NHW.
-29.308.G219; Pl.
-7, fig. 7); this excludes Ogygiocarella and Ogyginus, but, as whittard says (1964 : 232), the differences between the two types of suture are very slight, and there may not be any fundamental difference between them.
-Variations can be seen in the Ramsey Island specimens: in some the anterior portions are almost straight, meeting in a blunt point (It.58ro; Pl.
-7, fig. 3), but in others (NHW.
-29.308.G219; Pl.
+(NMW.29.308.G219; Pl.
+7, fig. 7); this excludes Ogygiocarella and Ogyginus, but, as Whittard says (1964: 232), the differences between the two types of suture are very slight, and there may not be any fundamental difference between them.
+Variations can be seen in the Ramsey Island specimens: in some the anterior portions are almost straight, meeting in a blunt point (It.5810; Pl.
+7, fig. 3), but in others (NMW.29.308.G219; Pl.
 7, fig. 7) there appears to be an even curve, which is tangential to the margin on the midline.

 The glabella shows a slight expansion in front of the eyes, and a slight taper from the posterior margin to the eyes.
 This shape is characteristic of all the genera, with the exception of Megalaspidella, in which the glabella tapers evenly forwards.
-Glabella furrows are almost obsolete in the British species, as they are in Megalaspidella, and Ogygiocaris, have furrows developed.
+Glabella furrows are almost obsolete in the British species, as they are in Megalaspidella, and almost so in Hoekaspis.
+Ogygiocarella, and to a lesser extent Ogyginus and Ogygiocaris, have furrows developed.

 The occipital ring is also used as a diagnostic feature.
-In all these genera, it is portly developed, or not differentiated, and consists of a band, limited posteriorly davide over pindle-shaped area (the posterior band of Henningsmoen, 1960 : 210) which overlies the articulating half-ring of the first thoracic segment.
-The occipital ring is restricted medianly where seen in all the genera, and is defined inform by a pair of faint furrows, commencing just in front of the posterior border furrows, and running inwards and backwards, but fading out before reaching the inform by a pair of faint furrows, commencing just in front of the posterior border furrows, but it is faintly developed in one species of Hockaspis.
-In the other genera, it is is one to be endered.
+In all these genera, it is poorly developed, or not differentiated, and consists of a band, limited posteriorly against a lenticular or spindle-shaped area (the posterior band of Henningsmoen, 1960: 210) which overlies the articulating half-ring of the first thoracic segment.
+The occipital ring is restricted medianly where seen in all the genera, and is defined in front by a pair of faint furrows, commencing just in front of the posterior border furrows, and running inwards and backwards, but fading out before reaching the midline.
+The glabellar tubercle is just in front of a line joining the two posterior border furrows.
+In Megalaspidella the occipital ring is not differentiated by these furrows, but it is faintly developed in one species of Hoekaspis.
+In the other genera it is clearly developed.